LucidtechAI/las-docs/getting-started/dev/java.md

 {% hint style="info" %}
 See what models you have available and their model id by using the method `listModels()`
 {% endhint %}
+(TTNote: For consistency, consider if this info window should be part of the steps as in the CLI instead, i.e. 'first list models, next upload, finally run inference')

 ## Set ground truth of document

-When uploading data that will be used for training and evaluation, we need to provide a ground truth.
+When uploading data that will be used for training and evaluation, we need to provide a ground truth:

+(TTNote: Consider referencing more detailed section on ground truth from 'documents')

 ```java
 File file = new File("myReceipt.pdf");
 InputStream content = new FileInputStream(file);